dhairya-shah22/dhairya-shah22.github.io/_pages/resources.md

 ---
 ## Resources

 <p>Welcome!
-Below you’ll find a curated collection of **free and open-access materials**—from textbooks and research articles to software tools and my own notes—to support your studies in theoretical physics.</p>
+Below you’ll find a curated collection of <strong>free and open-access</strong> materials —from textbooks and research articles to software tools and my own notes—to support your studies in theoretical physics.</p>

 <!-- Category Cards -->
 <div class="resource-cards">